Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+### MongoDB

+#### Create the database

+1. Login or register with MongoDB
+2. Create a cluster and a database
+3. Create three collections in the database: users, items and locations
+4. Add the key:value pairs for each of the collections per the [schema](#schema)

+#### Create the environment variables

+1. Create a .gitignore file in the root directory of the project in Github
+2. Add the env.py file to the .gitignore file
+3. Create the env.py file in the root directory of the project in Github
+4. Enter the environment variables in the env.py file:

+    import os

+    os.environ.setdefault("IP", "insert IP here")
+    os.environ.setdefault("PORT", "insert port here")
+    os.environ.setdefault("SECRET_KEY", "insert secret key")
+    os.environ.setdefault("MONGO_URI", "insert mongo uri")
+    os.environ.setdefault("MONGO_DBNAME", "insert mongo db name")

+For more information on creating a MongoDB database click [here](https://docs.atlas.mongodb.com/)

 ## Credits